vacp2p/rfc/content/docs/rfcs/55/README.md

     - The single ratchet is used to encrypt the messages sent to the Organization.
     - The single ratchet is re-keyed when a peer is added/removed from the Organization.

-The following cryptographic functions are used in the design -

-1. `ECDH-ES` - Elliptic Curve Diffie Hellman key exchange with Elliptic Curve Integrated Encryption Scheme.
-2. `AES-GCM` - AES Galois Counter Mode.

 ## Wire format

 <!--